-One reason for the low population is that a third of the town is set aside as park and forest land, including Bigelow Hollow State Park which is pretty darn huge.
+One reason for the low population is that a third of the town is set aside as park and forest land, including Bigelow Hollow State Park which is pretty darn huge when combined with the surrounding Nipmuck State Forest.
 I would guess that on beautiful summer weekends, the town’s population increases by 50% due to Bigelow Hollow visitors.

 As you can imagine, I love Union for these things.
 Exiting the interstate up there in Willington, Ashford, and Union and heading east is an almost otherworldly experience.
 Otherstately for sure.
 There are no gas stations or businesses or even houses off of these exits, and drivers are immediately enveloped by forested hills that can be a bit daunting to first time travelers.

 Exits 73 and 74 are foreign to most people, but they both can take you to the magical world of downtown Union… err, Center City Union?
 How about, “that part of Union where there are 3 buildings in close proximity?”
 Yeah, that works.

 Located on the Town Green, The Union Historical Society is dedicated to the preservation of Union’s rich history.
 It houses an extensive collection of photos and other historical artifacts from both Union’s past and present.

 The little museum has was a bit of a Unicorn for me, as it is not exactly easy to get to for me and is only open Tuesday evenings from 7:00pm – 9:00pm in the summer.
 A special trip out here was needed… and planned.